Virginia Democrats’ blackface, sexual assault scandals loom over 2020 national candidates

 Virginia Democrats may have felt the same about their governor, lieutenant governor and attorney general, the first two elected and the latter re-elected in a sweep of the state’s top offices in 2017.

-But over the last week, Gov. Ralph Northam has had to answer for a photo of someone in blackface and another in a KKK costume that appeared on his 1984 medical school yearbook page.
+But over the last week, Gov. Ralph Northam has had to answer for a photo of someone in blackface and another in a Ku Klux Klan costume that appeared on his 1984 medical school yearbook page.
 He denied he was in the photo, but admitted to darkening his face at a different time to appear black for a dance contest.

 Lt.
 Gov. Justin Fairfax, who would take over should Mr. Northam resign, was then publicly accused of raping a woman when they were both attending the Democratic National Convention in Boston in 2004.

-And Attorney General Mark Herring, who had called on Mr. Northam to resign after the blackface photo emerged, admitted this week to his own blackface incident in 1980.
+And state Attorney General Mark Herring, who had called on Mr. Northam to resign after the blackface photo emerged, admitted this week to his own blackface incident in 1980.

 The chaos has garnered wall-to-wall cable news coverage and has spilled over to Capitol Hill, where House Speaker Nancy Pelosi maintained Thursday that it doesn’t taint the party’s prospects at the national level.